Links on SoundGuys may earn us a commission. Learn more.

 You may notice a lot of the Razer gaming headsets we included offer surround exclusively through Windows 10, despite being compatible with a much wider array of products.
 If you’re wondering whether surround sound support should dictate your purchase, it depends on the games you play.
 If you’re into competitive shooters like Fortnite, Overwatch, or Call of Duty it’s probably something worth getting.

 Surround sound doesn’t necessarily make audio any more immersive (that’s impossible to quantify anyway), but it can give you some important information in game.
 Gaming headsets that offer 7.1 surround sound are meant to offer much more precise directional audio.
 If you’re good enough to take advantage, it can be the difference between a chicken dinner and an ignominious death in PlayerUnknown’s Battlegrounds.

 However, gaming headsets already offer a better spatial audio than regular headphones.
 If you’re just looking for something that will make things sound like they’re coming from generally the right direction, pretty much any decent headset will do.
 Basically, if competitive shooters aren’t a priority, don’t sweat surround sound.

-The gaming headset space, much like many other parts of the audio industry, is rife with exaggerated language and gimmicky sounding features that often don’t add much of anything to your experience — that’s especially true of Razer gaming headsets.
+Much like many other parts of the audio industry, the gaming headset space is rife with exaggerated language and gimmicky-sounding features that often don’t add much of anything to your experience — that’s especially true of Razer gaming headsets.
 It’s easy to get caught up in the flashy lights and promises of immersive audio and bass so intense it’ll rupture your eardrums (but in a good way), but most of that stuff flat out doesn’t matter.
-That’s why we review headsets, and why we have lists like this.
+That’s why we review headsets and have lists like this.